Abdus Salek Choudhury

-Abdus Salek Choudhury (20 September 1947 - 19 November 1972) was a veteran of Bangladesh Liberation war.
-For his bravery in the war of independence, the government of Bangladesh awarded him the title of Bir Uttom.
-He held the rank of Captain during the war.
-He served as Commander of Sector-2.
+Abdus Salek Choudhury (20 September 1946 - 19 November 1972) was a veteran of the Bangladesh Liberation War.
+For his bravery in the Bangladeshi war of independence, the government of Bangladesh awarded him the title of Bir Uttom.
+He held the rank of captain during the war.
+He served as commander of Sector-2.

 Career

+Chowdhury was commissioned in the Pakistan Army in the 25th Frontier Force Regiment in 1966.
 In 1971, Chowdhury served in the Pakistan Army.
-At that time he was working in Dhaka cantonment.
+At that time, he was working in Dhaka Cantonment.
 He was in Dhaka in March.
-He fled on 22 April and joined the Bangladesh Liberation war.
+He fled on 22 April and joined the Bangladesh Liberation War.
 Initially, he fought in Comilla under Khaled Musharraf (Bir Uttom).
-Later, when Salda sector was formed, he was appointed as the captain of Salda river sub-sector of sector two.
+Later, when the Salda sector was formed, he was appointed as the captain of the Salda River sub-sector of sector two.
 When Khaled Musharraf was injured in October, Major Chowdhury became the commander of the Mukti Bahini 'K' Force.

-At the end of September 1971, the entire area, including Nayanpur, near the Salda river railway station in Brahmanbaria district, was heavily defended by Pakistan Army.
-In September, Pakistani forces strengthened their defenses and the Mukti Bahini attacked led by Chowdhury.
+At the end of September 1971, the entire area, including Nayanpur, near the Salda River railway station in Brahmanbaria District, was heavily defended by the Pakistan Army.
+In September, Pakistani forces strengthened their defenses, and the Mukti Bahini attacked, led by Chowdhury.
 They were able to force the Pakistan Army to retreat.
-Chowdhury managed to attack the rear of the Pakistan Army with artillery support of the Indian Army.
+Chowdhury managed to attack the rear of the Pakistan Army with artillery support from the Indian Army.